BSG Blog Berezha Security Group

 DrozerAndroidIPC testing — exported components, content providers

-Cycript / LLDBiOSRuntime manipulation and debugging
+Frida / LLDBiOSRuntime manipulation and debugging (Cycript is now legacy)

 Getting started